 For that, Adventureland or this area of Epcot were about the best-case locations.
 It should go without saying that Epcot is in more urgent need of new offerings.

 Finally, the opening date of Moana’s Journey of Water.
-While a lot was planned to debut “in time for Walt Disney World’s 50th Anniversary in 2021,” this was never one of those projects.
+While a lot was planned to debut “in time for Walt Disney World’s 50th Anniversary,” this was never one of those projects.

-A debut date has never been announced for any of the central spine projects, but the internal timeframe has been the more nebulous “…beginning in 2022.”
-That was even before the closure of Walt Disney World.
+A debut date has never been announced for any of the central spine projects, but the internal timeframe has been that they would start to open “…beginning in 2022.”
+That nebulous timeframe was before the closure of Walt Disney World.

 It’s worth noting that during and after the closure, all construction stopped at Walt Disney World.
 Demolition of the Innoventions building didn’t resume until several months after Epcot reopened, and it was slow-going for a while.